sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

-# Lab 1.1 - SIGMA Rules - Security Manager
+# Lab 1.1 - SIGMA Rules - Leadership

 ## Objectives

-- Learn how to map out your visability in your environment
+- Learn how to map out your visibility in your environment

 - Compare and contrast the difference Sysmon can make